danielaparker/jsoncons/src/doc/Classes/json.md

 ### Deprecated names

 As the `jsoncons` library has evolved, names have sometimes changed.
 To ease transition, jsoncons deprecates the old names but continues to support many of them.
 See the [deprecated list](deprecated) for the status of old names.
+The deprecated names can be suppressed by defining macro JSONCONS_NO_DEPRECATED, which is recommended for new code.

 ## Examples